 - Utility Clearance and Geophysical Survey.
-Utility clearance will be conducted by Stewart ANG.
+Utility clearance will be conducted by Hancock ANG.
 A geophysical survey, if required, will be conducted by a subcontractor. - Concrete Coring.
 If required, concrete coring will be conducted to access subsurface soils for sampling. - Soil Borings and Soil Sample Collection.
 Soil samples will be collected at designated locations via direct-push technology (DPT).
-A GeoProbe[®] DT325 dual-tube sampling system (or equivalent) will be used to collect continuous soil cores to the target depth.
-Borings will be advanced to depths specified in the Work Plan, or to probe refusal, whichever occurs first. - Monitoring Well Installation.
-Temporary wells will be installed using DPT methodology.
-Permanent wells, if warranted, will be installed using rotary drilling methodology.
-Temporary and permanent wells will be installed as specified in the Work Plan. - Groundwater Measurement and Sampling.
-Groundwater samples will be collected from the temporary and permanent monitoring wells.
+A GeoProbe® DT325 dual-tube sampling system (or equivalent) will be used to collect continuous soil cores to the target depth.
+Borings will be advanced to depths ranging from 10 to 25 ft, or to probe refusal, whichever occurs first. - Monitoring Well Installation.
+Temporary wells will be installed using DPT methodology, consisting of 1 inch Schedule 40 PVC screen that will be installed in the borehole, ranging in depth from 10 to 25 ft; filter sand will be placed in the annulus surrounding the well screen to a depth of 1 foot above the top of screen. - Groundwater Measurement and Sampling.
+Groundwater samples will be collected from the temporary wells.
 Samples will be collected via low-flow sampling methods using bladder pumps.